FrostyNick/FrostyNick/README.md

 ### Hi there 👋

-Note: My dotfiles repo has been privated due to security concerns.
-It will be public after further evaluating the situation.

 <!-- Move description below to personal website + in a way that doesn't include this generic template? -->

 - 🌱 I’m currently learning about p5.js and Networking.